aliceliveprojects/WildLoggingDBParent/Authentication.md

 Creating an Auth0 account couldn't be simpler:

-1. go to https://auth0.com/ and click on 'Sign-up'.
+1. Go to https://auth0.com/ and click on 'Sign-up'.
-2. you'll be presented with a choice of email address + password , or syndiction with Google, Facebook, or Github account.
+2. You'll be presented with a choice of email address + password , or syndiction with Google, Facebook, or Github account.
 We used the email address option and used the same credentials as for our Heroku account earlier.
 3. Next, you'll be asked for a 'tenant' domain name.
 It's used for authentication endpoints.
 We chose 'urbanwild'.
 4. Also, make sure you choose the EU region to host your user account data.
 5. ![minipic](./documentation/resources/auth0_signup_2.png)